VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 Figure 6 shows the entities that exist in the write-side model.
 There are two aggregates, **Order** and **SeatsAvailability**, each one containing multiple entity types.
-There is also a **ReservationProcessSaga** workflow that manages the interaction between the aggregates.
+There is also a **ReservationWorkflow** class that manages the interaction between the aggregates.

 The table in the figure 6 shows how the workflow behaves given a current state and a particular type of incoming message.